 Terri Donovan Mansfield is the Executive Vice President for Fundraising in the Public Interest (FPI), founded by President and CEO Suzanne Mendelssohn, PhD, Earth’s only ETI obedience healer as well as science intuitive for tau neutrino zero point energy (ZPE).
 Dr. Mendelssohn also has special experience in science, consciousness, theology, peacemaking, health care, poverty, race relations, justice for women, education, the environment, animal welfare, education, the arts.
 FPI partners exclusively with billionaire donors to support 501©3 tax-deductible organizations working for planetary social change.

 In addition, Terri is the Director of the ETI (Extraterrestrial Intelligence) Peace Task Force.
 The contiguous universe ETI are nonviolent, obedient to God, and superior to all celestials in our universe.
-In this capacity she has worked closely with Apollo 14 astronaut Dr. Edgar Mitchell, setting the framework for them to meet first with former White House Counsel John Podesta, then with President Obama on all ETI-related matters.
+In this capacity she worked closely with the late Apollo 14 astronaut Dr. Edgar Mitchell, with the intention of them meeting first with former White House Counsel John Podesta, then with President Obama on all ETI-related matters.

 As a universal diplomatic expert on peace, Terri co-founded the Arizona Department of Peace Campaign, AZDOP, which supports the creation of a cabinet level United States Department of Peace, a federal department which will research, articulate and facilitate inclusive and transpartisan peace-building in local and international communities dedicated to fostering nonviolence.
 Included in many of Mansfield’s peace distinctions are:

 ~Leading several AZDOP delegations to Washington, D.C. to meet with AZ Senators and Congressional Representatives and staff to discuss creation and implementation of the Department of Peace;